Rules for authors

 The abstract should be informative and conceptual, which explains a general orientation of the article and its main formulated results.
 Any references to literary sources as well as sections of the article are inadmissible in the abstract.

 In abstract it is necessary to use main key concepts that associated with the presentational article, given that the majority of modern information systems are carrying out the contextual search only by names and abstracts of scientific publications.
-The volume of Abstract is 200-250 words.
+The volume of the Abstract is 200-250 words.

 Do not insert the Cyrillic font (letters) into the English text.